MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 In the diagram, you can see how data points are initially assigned to clusters based on their proximity to the centroids.
 The centroids are recalculated, and the assignment process is repeated until convergence is achieved.

-## 7. Explain types of clustering in analytics:
+## 7. Explain types of clustering in analytics

 ###### Ans7

 There are several types of clustering algorithms in analytics:

 - K-means clustering: As explained above, it partitions data into K clusters based on similarity.